aurangzaib/CarND-PID-Control-Project/README.md

 ## Results

-Following points sum up the results and conclusion for PIDC:
+Following points sum up the results and conclusion for PID Controller:

 - PID controller, although simpler to implement, has issues with completely damping the oscillations of front wheels of the car